 48 Hours in Edinburgh

 If you’ve decided to cram everything into 48 hours, quick and filling will be your go-to.
-Luckily, there are plenty of options around the “Big 4” venues, Assembly, Pleasance, Underbelly and Gilded Balloon.
-Clustered in the heart of the Old Town, they’re surrounded by Fringe-only pop-ups and year-round stalwarts.
+Luckily, there are plenty of options around the “Big venues, Assembly, Pleasance, Underbelly and Gilded Balloon.
+Clustered in the heart of the Old Town, they are surrounded by Fringe-only pop-ups and year-round stalwarts.

-Wings, Tupiniquim and Union of Genius are three year-round eateries guaranteed to satisfy for around £5.
-Decked out in sci-fi geek chic, Wings does bowls of 6 wings with a choice of 40+ sauces and moist towelettes as standard.
-Tupiniquim, housed in a colourful police box, offers unbeatable gluten free crepes, packed with fresh, flavourful fillings.
-Union of Genius serves hearty bowls of soup and chilli, with a daily rotating menu of 6 flavours for all diets.
+Union of Genius is an eatery guaranteed to satisfy for around £5.
+Decked out in sci-fi geek chic, Union of Genius serves hearty bowls of soup and chilli, with a daily rotating menu of 6 flavours for all diets.

 Three days or more in Edinburgh

 With a bit more time to relax, you can consider your menu options and enjoy a drink.
 Check out Holyrood 9A for a locally-brewed pint and a choice of burgers, or Salt Horse for craft beer and an artisan kebab.
-Choose Checkpoint Charlie for small plates and a glass of wine, or Under the Stairs for a cocktail and a sophisticated salad.
-You’d make a fine choice in Field for a sit down lunch or dinner, whilst Brewlab offers a tricky toss up between coffee and cake, and draft beer and substantial sandwiches.
+Choose Under the Stairs for a cocktail and a sophisticated salad, whilst Brewlab offers a tricky toss up between coffee and cake, and draft beer and substantial sandwiches.

 If you’re visiting for longer, a more relaxed schedule offers the opportunity to explore Edinburgh’s edible highlights further afield.
 The rule is book well in advance!